osamsam321/sbot/README.md

 ```
 ### Shortcut Query

 You can run a query without a specified chat template name.
 Sbot will automatically use a chat template specified in the settings.json file.
-The nix prompt has the lowest by default
+The nix chat template is enabled by default.

 **Example**:
 ```sh